rfielding/padlock/README.md

 - `A = Hash("a" + s)`
 - `B = Hash("b" + s)`
 - `And(a:A, b:B) = and(a,b) : And(A,B)`
-- `Not(a:A) = (1-a) : (N + -A)` // this is "not(proof of A)", which doesnt mean "proof of not A"
+- `Not(a:A) = (1-a) : (N + -A)` // this is "not(proof of A)", which does not mean "proof of not A"
 - `Or(a:A, b:B) = or(a,b) : Or(A, B)`

 > The problem lies with Not.
 Calculating a non-forgeable single value for Not of an expression seems difficult.
-Given a complete environment if known values might allow it to be possible; such as a list of all known facts.
-Lagrange Polynomail points made of facts might allow this.
+Given a complete environment of known values might allow it to be possible; such as a list of all known facts.
+Lagrange Polynomial points made of facts might allow this.

 Most of the difficulty in this scheme is in translating a convenient language into "and over or" format.
 The reason to use Elliptic Curves with Parings and Point Hash, is to limit collusion to an individual file at least.